Utah Admin. Code R657-45-3 - License Terms and Renewal

 of a Utah resident fishing, hunting, or combination license, shall notify the

-Division of the change prior to purchasing a resident hunting, fishing, or
+Division of the change before purchasing a resident hunting, fishing, or

 trapping license in any other state or country.